Voltron: Defender of the Universe (video game): Plot

-Voltron: Defender of the Universe is based on the cartoon series of the same name.
+Voltron: Defender of the Universe is based on the anime series of the same name.
 Five pilots, known as the Voltron Force, pilot large mechanized lions in defense of the universe.
 They defend the universe primarily against King Zarkon and his Drule Army, which also consists of special creations known as robeasts.
 These creatures are hundreds of feet tall and can best the Voltron Force in their individual lions.
 Therefore, in times of greater peril the five lions can combine to form Voltron, a massive robot able to best robeasts and restore peace.

 The story is an amalgam of multiple episodes from cartoon series.
 The first act begins with an attack by King Zarkon and the Drule Army on the Planet Arus.
 Much of this act revolves around the Voltron episode The Missing Key, including Voltron's first battle with a robeast.
 The second act again pits the Voltron Force against the Drule Army on a distant planet which culminates in a battle versus a Voltron doppelganger, similar to the episode Voltron vs Voltron.
 The final act is similar to the Voltron episode Zarkon Becomes a Robeast in that the Voltron Force must face a robeast-sized King Zarkon in the game's final battle.